peter88213/nvhelp-en/source/preparations.rst

    with your web browser for display, using the `novx.css style sheet <file_menu.html#copy-style-sheet>`__.

+Step 2
-3. Open the installation folder.
+   Open the installation folder.

    .. figure:: _images/preparations05.png
       :alt: novelibre screenshot

+Step 3
-4. Drag and drop **run.pyw** to the desktop while holding down the ``Alt`` key.
+   Drag and drop **run.pyw** to the desktop while holding down the ``Alt`` key.
 This creates a shortcut to launch *novelibre* from the Windows desktop.
 Now you can also drag and drop *.novx* project files to this shortcut.